 How to Check Engine Lubricant of Your Vehicle?

 One of the most vital components of a vehicle is engine lubricant.
 It is crucial to check the engine lubricant level regularly to ensure that the engine runs smoothly and efficiently.
 Insufficient lubricant level results in engine overheating and may cause severe damages.
-However, this vital maintenance is often neglected or forgotten.
 So, how to check vehicle engine lubricant and when to check it?
 In this article, you will find a step-by-step guidance on how to check the engine lubricant.

 Why is Engine Lubricant Check Important?

 Engine lubricant keeps the components inside the engine working smoothly and reduces friction.
-So, this extends the life of the engine and allows it to run more efficiently.
-Over time, engine lubricant can become contaminated or reduced for various reasons.
-Contaminated or reduced lubricant reduces the efficiency of the engine and can lead to serious problems.
+This extends the engine lifespan and allows it to run more efficiently.
+Over time, engine lubricant can become contaminated or reduces for various reasons.
+Contaminated or reduced lubricant decreases the efficiency of the engine and can lead to serious problems.
 Thus, regular engine lubricant checks play a critical role in keeping your vehicle running smoothly.

 How to Check Engine Lubricant?

-Many vehicle owners wonder about how to check engine lubricant.
+Vehicle owners often wonder about how to check engine lubricant.
 In fact, it is a very simple maintenance process that anyone can handle.
 Using the engine lubricant dipstick, this check consists of a few simple steps:

 When to Check Engine Lubricant?

 Apart from the matter of how to check the engine lubricant of the vehicle, another key issue is how often you should check the engine lubricant.
 In general, it is a good habit to check the engine lubricant level every 1,000 kilometers or monthly.
-You should also always check the engine lubricant before starting a long journey.
+You should also always check the engine lubricant before setting off on a long journey.

 Is it necessary to change the engine lubricant?

 It is not enough just to check the engine lubricant; it should be changed at regular intervals.
-For example, for a vehicle with lubricant change interval at 30,000 km/12 months based on ordinary usage conditions, even if the mileage in a year is less than 30,000 km, it will be proper to change the lubricant as the 12-month period will have expired.
+It is recommended to change the engine lubricant every 10,000-15,000 km.
 However, it would be best to follow lubricant change intervals recommended in your vehicle's user manual.
 Please remember that the quality and level of engine lubricant directly affects the performance of your vehicle.

 Considerations for Checking the Lubricant